Our Weekends and Public Holidays are Under Attack

 We’re concerned about the impact this will have on workers’ rosters and right to time off.

-In 2018, this bill was defeated thanks to the stories and support of SDA members.
+In 2018, their trading hours bill was defeated thanks to the stories and support of SDA members.

 Make your voice heard – tell us how this plan could impact you.